About the Greater Valley YMCA

 Join the Y

-Households across out community have different needs so we offer a variety of membership types.
-Each of our location offers many different programs, schedules, and classes therefore offering and fees may vary by branch.
+Households across our community have different needs so we offer a variety of membership types.
+Each of our locations offer many different programs, schedules, and classes therefore offerings and fees may vary by branch.

 Every day, we work side-by-side with our neighbors to make sure that everyone, regardless of age, income or background, has the opportunity to learn, grow and thrive.
 At The Y, no child, family or adult is turned away due to an inability to pay.

 Financial assistance awards are assessed on a case by case basis during a one-on-one, confidential session with a staff member.
 Those interested in applying for our financial assistance program are encouraged to download this form, or stop in to any of our branches to learn more and pick up an application.